 For anyone searching for a more exclusive or Asian nightclubbing experience, brace yourself for Jimmy Woo.
 It doesn’t get much more stylish than in this two-floor Asian-themed bar and nightclub in the heart of the Dutch capital.

 It’s easy to pass Jimmy Woo and not know you’ve strolled by what might be the most luxurious club in town.
 But as plain as the exterior is, the inside decor is just as wild.

 From the dancefloor lit with 12,000 lightbulbs to the scarlet steakhouse booths and skeletal decorations that belong in the Paris Catacombs, it’s hard to know where the lines between haute couture, good taste, and insanity begin and end.
 Either way, it’s a sight and a night to remember.

 Styled as more of a members club, Jimmy Woo is a little more pricey to enter than most.
-But you are getting a fair amount of bang for that buck because they really lean into the VIP experience.
+But you are getting a fair amount of bang for that buck because they lean into the VIP experience.
 No joke, there’s a good chance you’ll bump into some of the Netherlands’ biggest names in the VIP areas.

 - Amazing dancefloor

 - A true VIP experience and a luxurious nightclub